 We have been neighbors at many an art show, and there are few people I would rather sit out a Chicago thunderstorm with.

 Follow him on Instagram for tales of art, bees, farming, and Missouri skies. (skip it if you don’t like spiders or snakes!)

 Contemporary American Batik.
 I love the meticulous way Lisa creates using a blend of traditional textile techniques.
 Her images radiate peace, love, and strength.
 And don’t we all need that?
 Hot Tip: she sometimes has small original pieces and lovely reproductions that are super affordable.

 A fresh website for my go-to jeweler and friend and studio neighbor.
 Her work is unique and wearable.
 Once you start, it’s hard to stop.
 In a good way.

 Feeling confined?
 Bring some of the outdoors in!
 I guarantee your succulent pillow will be a conversation starter on Zoom!

 Original oil pastels.
-Jennifer does some miniatures this time of year, but you have to JUMP or they’re gone!
+Jennifer does some miniatures once in a while, but you have to JUMP or they’re gone, so follow her!

 3 Fish Studios